aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform CGM to WORDML via Java" h2="On Premise Java API to Render CGM to WORDML without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting CGM to WORDML can be done in two simple steps using Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provide powerful document processing capabilities.

+The first step is to render the CGM file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, edit, and convert PDF documents.
+It also provides the ability to render CGM files to DOC.

+The second step is to convert the DOC file to WORDML using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, and convert Word documents.
+It also provides the ability to convert DOC files to WORDML.

-You can convert CGM to WORDML by using two simple steps.
-First you need to render CGM file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to WORDML.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, developers can easily convert CGM to WORDML in two simple steps.
+Aspose.PDF for Java is used to render the CGM file to DOC, and Aspose.Words for Java is used to convert the DOC file to WORDML.
+This makes it easy for developers to quickly and easily convert CGM to WORDML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}